| What is psoriasis? Psoriasis is a recurrent skin condition that affects around 2% of the

 were all rich in omega-3 fatty acids, which provided real disease-countering

+benefits.
 In particular, omega-3s in fish oil or other forms may help to:

 Improve heart health.
 Omega-3 fatty acids have been